 Trail Ridge Road is a portion of Highway 34 that covers an area of 48 miles (77.2 km) between Estes Park and Grand Lake (Colorado).
 This is the only road that crosses Rocky Mountain National Park .
 If you are looking for road trip ideas, Trail Ridge Road should be on your list.

 Many people have come to regard Trail Ridge Road as one of the best roads in the known world.
-The U.S. Department of Transportation considers Trail Ridge Road a tourist destination and has nicknamed it an All-American Road.
-Whether it is for its wildlife or scenic views, driving on this road is arguably a must for anyone visiting Rocky Mountain National Park.
+The U.S. Department of Transportation considers this road a tourist destination and has nicknamed it an All-American Road.
+Whether it is for its wildlife or scenic views, driving Trail Ridge Road is arguably a must for anyone visiting Rocky Mountain National Park.

-Things To See While Driving On the Trail Ridge Road
+Things To See While Driving Trail Ridge Road

-It is said that the best views are to be found above the tree line, as trees mask some of the views that you would otherwise have (but don’t use this as an excuse to stop carrying about deforestation).
-The tundra area, known by the fancy name Trail to the Sky, gives you views of several valleys and peaks, a reason for which you would most likely regret if you don’t take the camera (or at least the smartphone).
+It is said that the best views are to be found above the tree line, as the trees do some masking.
+In the tundra area, known by the fancy name Trail to the Sky, you can see several valleys and peaks.
+For this reason, you will most likely regret if you don’t take a camera (or, at least, a smartphone).
 Some of the viewpoints that virtually everyone notices are Hidden Valley (good for seeing chipmunks), Mummy Range, Many Parks Curve, Grand Lake, and Rainbow Curve (good for seeing the Great Plains).
 Continuing west, the road crosses the Continental Divide at Milner Pass.

 A Few Tips Before You Go

-Hopefully, this brief review of Trail Ridge Road has been helpful in giving you an insight into what you might see there and may even convince you to schedule a trip or at least continue your investigation about the place before actually choosing a road trip destination.
+Hopefully, this brief review of Trail Ridge Road has given you an insight into what you might see there and may even convince you to schedule a trip there or at least continue your investigation about the place before actually choosing a road trip destination.